blackdreamai/Converge/README.md

 # converge
-Human-machine created programming language for neuromorphic engineering
+A human-machine created programming language for neuromorphic engineering.